mike706574/allegra/README.md

 Integrates with Amazon's [Product Advertising API](https://aws.amazon.com/archives/Product-Advertising-API/8967000559514506).
 Uses some code from [clj-amazon](https://github.com/FreeAgent/clj-amazon), which is based on code written by [eduardoejp](https://github.com/eduardoejp).

-Also contains some unfinished code for in integrating with Walmart's [Open API](https://developer.walmartlabs.com/).
+Also contains some unfinished code for integrating with Walmart's [Open API](https://developer.walmartlabs.com/).

 ## Copyright and License